Let's Be Honest, Straight Guys: We All Like Butt Stuff

 Videos by VICE

+That, I’m sure you’ll agree, is why the Kanye-Wiz Twitter beef last night was so interesting.

-If you don’t live on Twitter, let me break it down for you: this Wednesday Kanye West went in on Wiz Khalifa with a 26-tweet-long attack calling the rapper “corny as fuck” and accusing him of getting “trapped” by ex-girlfriend Amber Rose.
-It all started because Khalifa tore into Kanye for re-naming his album Waves, implying he was ripping off imprisoned rapper Max B. The tirade included such gems as “maybe I couldn’t be skinny and tall but I’ll settle for being the greatest artist of all time as a consolation”.
+If you don’t live on Twitter, let me break it down for you: last night Kanye West went in on Wiz Khalifa with a 26-tweet-long attack calling the rapper “corny as fuck” and accusing him of getting “trapped” by ex-girlfriend Amber Rose.
+It all started because Khalifa tore into Kanye for re-naming his album Waves, implying he was ripping off imprisoned rapper Max B. The tirade included such gems as “maybe I couldn’t be skinny and tall but I’ll settle for being the greatest artist of all time as a consolation.”

 With these simple words, illustrated with a single erect finger emoji, our image of Kanye had shifted from “angry dominant auteur” to submissive man, lying on his back with his feet in the air, purring as he’s fingered in the butt.